dadamachines/website/_posts/2025-10-24-bionica-and-the-wires.md

 series:
 ---

 What if creativity wasn’t just a human trait?
 What if mushrooms and plants could compose music and create visual art?
-For Manchester-based band [Bionic and the Wires](https://bionicandthewires.com/){:target="_blank"}, this isn’t science fiction—it’s their daily reality, powered in part by the [dadamachines automat toolkit](/products/automat-toolkit/).
+For Manchester-based band [Bionica and the Wires](https://bionicandthewires.com/){:target="_blank"}, this isn’t science fiction—it’s their daily reality, powered in part by the [dadamachines automat toolkit](/products/automat-toolkit/).

 <div class="embed-container"><iframe src='https://www.youtube.com/embed/NbP2DgDp890' frameborder='0' allowfullscreen></iframe></div>